Photnix/STT-model-evaluation-in-ATC/README.md

 Average Metrics & Results

-The evaluation pipeline downloads speech samples from the ATCOSIM corpus, extracts each audio recording, and transcribes it using OpenAI Whisper Medium.
-Both the reference transcript and Whisper prediction are normalized using text normalization and ATC-specific digit normalization before comparison.
+The evaluation pipeline downloads speech samples from the ATCOSIM corpus, extracts each audio recording, and transcribes it using various models.
+Both the reference transcript and predictions are normalized using text normalization and ATC-specific digit normalization before comparison.
 The normalized transcripts are evaluated using Word Error Rate (WER), Character Error Rate (CER), Semantic Similarity (STS), and Semantic Error Rate (SER).
 Metrics are averaged across all evaluated samples to measure overall transcription performance.